 While the positive and negative effects of the two are similar, their differences lie in their molecular composition, legality, and how they’re made.
 From a molecular standpoint, the difference is small but significant.
 Both forms of THC have double bonds on the molecular chain, but Delta-8’s bond is found on the eighth carbon chain, while Delta-9 is found on the ninth.

-Speaking of legal, Delta-9 THC – despite cannabis legalization in many states countries like Canada – is still considered to be an illegal Schedule I substance, defined as a drug with no currently accepted medical use and a high potential for abuse.
+Speaking of legal, Delta-9 THC – despite cannabis legalization in many states within the United States – is still considered to be an illegal Schedule I substance, defined as a drug with no currently accepted medical use and a high potential for abuse.

 Delta-8, however, seems to be occupying a middle ground; not quite legal, not quite illegal.
 This is due to interpretations of the 2018 Farm Bill, which allowed for the legalization of hemp and its molecular constituents, including the non intoxicating CBD.